gillchristian/digital-garden/faster-with-types.md

 **Disclaimer**: [YMMV](https://www.urbandictionary.com/define.php?term=ymmv).
 This is more of an empiric approach than an actual benchmark.
 I'm not trying to say that people are wrong when they say static types makes them slower.
 I'm only sharing my experience which is quite the opposite.

-In my experience it's quite the opposite, working with statically typed languages makes development faster both on small and large projects, when starting from scratch and when maintaining an existing codebase.
+Working with statically typed languages makes development faster, for me, both on small and large projects, when starting from scratch and when maintaining an existing codebase.

 The only exception I can think of is when hacking on short scripts or proofs of concept (a single less than 100 LoC file).
 And even then is more about being able to easily run the code (`node index.js` or `runghc main.hs`) than type types _per se_.